davidrg/ckwin/doc/compilers.md

 something from Windows 3.1.
 Compilers newer than 2002 may work but OpenZinc is known to be incompatible with Visual C++ 14.x at this time.

+The highly optional k95cinit.exe utility requires Visual C++ 1.5 to be built.

 <table>
 <tr>
     <th>Compiler</th>